 I will be cutting the Side Front Bodice in a contrasting fabric, Shot Cotton in Tobacco.
 My hope is to counteract the cutesy-ness of the floral print by mixing in this bold neutral.

 Want to make a Rue with us?
 Learn how to adjust it?
 Have a supportive community where you can ask questions?

 Join the Sewalong coming soon to sewalongs.com!
-You can follow along on the web, and/or enter your email below to get lessons delivered by email.
+You can follow along on the web, or sign up there to get lessons delivered by email.